auth0/docs/articles/tokens.md

 ###Best practices
 ####Validation
-In general, Identity Provider access tokens would be passed to the issuing provider, and the issuing provider would be responsible for validation.
+In general, Identity Provider access tokens are passed to the issuing provider, and the issuing provider is responsible for validation of the token.

 ## Refresh Token
-The Auth0 refresh token is used to get a new id_token without requiring the user to re-authenticate.
+The Auth0 refresh token is used to get a new `id_token` without requiring the user to re-authenticate.
 This is primarily useful for mobile applications that are installed on a device.

 More information on the refresh token is at: https://auth0.com/docs/refresh-token